 The mesh below is created.
 Applying boundary and load conditions and solving gives the von Mises stress distribution shown.
 The stress contours are discontinuous because of the poor mesh quality.
 Notice the long and narrow quads near the point of maximum stress.
-We need more elements and they need to be better shaped with smaller aspect ratios to obtain satisfactory results.

-Figure 2-36 Mapped mesh and von Mises results.
+Figure 2-38 Mapped mesh and von Mises results.